-When looking into how to become a counselor in Idaho, one must consider the academic standards and licensing requirements for Counselor Idaho.
+When looking into how to become an LPC in Idaho, one must consider the academic standards and licensing requirements for Counselor Idaho.

 - The state of Idaho provides licensure to professional counselors.

-- Two divisions of Counseling in Idaho are: 1)Licensed Professional Counselor; 2)Licensed Clinical Professional Counselor
+- Two divisions of Counseling in Idaho are: 1)Licensed Professional Counselor (LPC); 2)Licensed Clinical Professional Counselor

 - School counselors have their own process for credentialing.

-Future Counselor: For Idaho High School Student or High School Graduate
+Future LPC: For Idaho High School Student or High School Graduate

 Your First Step: